 We partake of this Sacrament not only for the forgiveness of our sins but for the divine graces that accompany it.
 We grow in the gifts of the Holy Spirit.
-We grow in our love for a Jesus, the man who atoned for our iniquities.
-Through acts of contrition our prayer life becomes more vibrant.
+We grow in our love for Jesus, the divine physician who atoned for our iniquities.
+Through acts of contrition, our prayer life becomes more vibrant.
 Perhaps we even become more charitable.
 Certainly more hopeful and joyful.

 Those on the other hand who rationalize away their sins or obstinately and remorselessly remain mired in their disordered behavior will never experience these graces, these gifts from our Father.
 Truth be told, their plight is worse than that of the leper.
 Being afflicted with and remaining uncleansed of leprosy has never in and of itself caused one to lose one’s salvation.